davidmigloz/number-keyboard/README.md

 # Number Keyboard  [![](https://jitpack.io/v/davidmigloz/number-keyboard.svg)](https://jitpack.io/#davidmigloz/number-keyboard)

 Android library that provides a number keyboard view.
+You can either add the keyboard view into your layout or use a popup that overlays your real IME (soft keyboard).

 ![screenshot](img/screenshot.jpg)